Difference Between Statutory and Regulatory

 If the bill gains enough validation, then the executive branch further deals with it.

-In case the law is not passed successfully, few changes can be made to it and then again be passed in the parliament.
+In case the law is not passed successfully, a few changes can be made to it and then again be passed in parliament.
 Statutory laws are passed all over the country.
 It does not matter whether a region has those laws or not.
 If the law is statutory, it has to be followed anyway.

 When a statutory law is written, it is made sure that it does not have any other meaning in any way, as when different cases come to the court, these laws should not be interpretable.